mankah/Capstone/README.md

     ├── 03_Random_Forest_Gradiant_Boost.ipynb  <- Random Forest Model
     ├── 04_XGBoost.ipynb                       <- XGBoost Model
     └── 05_Keras.ipynb                         <- Keras Model
-├── images                                     <- Images that were used in the presentation and notebooks
+├── data                                       <- Sourced from an external source ├── images                                     <- Images that were used in the presentation and notebooks
-├── gitignore                                  <- python files to ignore ├── Presentation.pdf                           <- PDF of our project presentation
+├── gitignore                                  <- python files to ignore ├── Capstone.pdf                               <- PDF of the project presentation
 └── README.md                                  <- The README.md
 ```
 #### Sources